ravi688/VulkanRenderer/README.md

 Note: Currently only nvidia dedicated gpus are supported.

 ## Setting up dependencies/submodules
-1. change the working directory to VulkanRenderer
+1. change the working directory to `VulkanRenderer`
-2. run "make setup"
+2. run `make setup`

 ## Building shaders
-1. change the working directory to VulkanRenderer/shader_compiler
+1. change the working directory to `VulkanRenderer/shader_compiler`
-2. run "make debug"
+2. run `make debug`
-3. include VulkanRenderer/shader_compiler/shader_compiler.exe in your PATH environment variable (Windows)
+3. include `VulkanRenderer/shader_compiler/shader_compiler.exe` in your PATH environment variable (Windows)
-4. change the working directory to VulkanRenderer/testbed
+4. change the working directory to `VulkanRenderer/testbed`
-5. run "make shader"
+5. run `make shader`

 ## Building executable
-1. change the working directory to VulkanRenderer/testbed
+1. change the working directory to `VulkanRenderer/testbed`
-2. run "make debug"
+2. run `make debug`
-3. run "main.exe"
+3. run `main.exe`

+## Where to go for examples?
+You can check `VulkanRenderer/testbed' directory

 ## Features